 The unsafe use of Telehandlers has led to a significant number of serious accidents, tragically including some fatalities.

+It is important that the use of telehandlers is subject to regular review and constant monitoring to ensure that tasks are being carried out as planned, that supervisors and operators have the necessary competences and that planning is effective.
 The effective maintenance of a telehandler is an essential part of safe operation.
-As with all machines a telehandler wears, deteriorates and can suffer damage over time.
+As with all machines, a telehandler will wear, deteriorate and can suffer damage over time.
 The maintenance process, including checks and inspections, monitors, prevents and rectifies this deterioration.
+It is important that the personnel asked to carry out these tasks have the necessary machine-specific training, experience and competence in both periodic and breakdown maintenance.

 Basic checks and inspections should be carried out in accordance with company instructions and the manufacturer's recommendations:

-Our telehandler checklist systems enables a daily pre-use inspection to be carried out at the start of every shift (or day) and includes checks for damage and correct functioning of the telehandler (whilst providing a documented record of the findings).
+• Daily Pre-use Checks - these are carried out at the start of every shift (or day) and include checks for damage and correct functioning of the telehandler